About this Cycle Tour

 Biking Conditions: The road surfaces are mixed: most days we ride on a mix of dirt and bitumen roads, though there will also be some good quality tarmac roads.
 There are enough rides on dirt tracks to mean you will need a mountain bike, and preferably one with front shocks.
 However, there is nothing technical involved on this tour, but some off-road riding experience will make this trip more enjoyable.
 A support truck is available most of the trip to help, though there are a few sections where we will have limited support.

 You may opt to wake up early and join a morning walk to discover some of Tabin’s exotic bird species.
-After breakfast, we cycle on dirt roads to the Core Area, with more wildlife sightings and a visit to see one of the reserve’s highlights, the active and mineral-rich mud volcanoes, which attract frequent visits by wildlife for their mineral intake.
-We return for a late lunch at Tabin Resort, and the afternoon is free to enjoy on your balcony, go for a swim in the nearby rock pool or indulge in a foot soaked spa and mud facial.
+After breakfast, we cycle on gravel roads to active and mineral-rich mud-volcanoes, which attract local rain forest wildlife.
+We'll have time for a quick dip in the nearby Lipad waterfall before riding back to the resort for a late lunch.
+The afternoon is free to enjoy on your balcony, go for a swim in the nearby rock pool or indulge in a foot soaked spa and mud facial.
 Once the sun has set there is a night drive to spot more wildlife.

-Following breakfast, we start riding from the resort, cycling 8 km off road and then 17 km on a paved road to the Gomantong Caves.
+Following breakfast, we start riding from the resort, cycling 8 km on a mix of tarmac and off-road tracks follwed by 17 km on a paved road to the Gomantong Caves.
 Here locals collect birds' nests, a prized Chinese delicacy, three times a year.
 The harvesters climb up to 100 m on rattan ladders to collect the nests of the resident swiftlets.
 We then a transfer to Sepilok to visit the orangutans at the Sepilok Orangutan Rehabilitation Center.
 After watching these mischievous apes eat and play we'll check in to our nearby resort.

 After breakfast, we tour the tea factory and learn how tea is grown without fertilisers and goes from plant to processed tea.
 We have a short transfer to avoid the highway, and then it’s an undulating ride on a mix of tarmac and off road that will take us to Poring Hot Springs.
 Here, you can go for a dip in the therapeutic waters, go for a canopy walk, or hike to a small waterfall.
 And if you are lucky, a Rafflesia will be in bloom nearby.
 After lunch, we transfer to Tanah Merah to a POW memorial where we’ll take a break before we enjoy more quiet country roads as we cycle through orchards to our charming home stay.
 We have the afternoon free to check the internet, do some laundry, or relax on the wonderful porch built over a stream.
 Dinner will be a treat, with local specialties made by our hosts.